ComplexSec/secure-systems-admin/README.md

 Run a command, but throw away all possible terminal displays | &>/dev/null Send command output to both the screen and a file at the same time | | tee file Run command, save output in a file, discard error messages | > file2> /dev/null

+## Editing Files with Vim <a name="VIM"></a> ([Back to Index](#INDEX4))

+A key design principle of Linux - information is stored in text-based files.
+Text files include both __flat files__ with rows of similiar information such as configuration files in /etc and __Extensible Markup Language (XML)__ fles which define data structure through text tags seen in application configuration files throughout both /etc and /usr

+__Vim__ is highly configurable and efficient - split screen editing, color formatting, and highlighting for editing text

+Vim starts up in __command mode__ which is used for navigation, cut and paste, and other text manipulation

+Press `i` enters insert mode where all text typed becomes file content - pressing `Esc` returns to command mode

+Pressing `v` enters visual mode, where multiple characters may be selected for text manipulation.
+Use `V` for multi-line and `Ctrl+V` for block selection.
+The same keystroke used to enter visual mode is used to exit

+Pressing `:` begins extended command mode for tasks like writing the file to save it, and quitting the Vim editor

+Pressing `u` inside insert mode undoes mistaken edits

+Pressing `x` deletes a selection of text

+To save or exit, `:w` saves the file and remains in command mode, `:wq` saves and quits Vim and `:q!` quits Vim and discards all file changes

+## Rearranging Existing Text <a name="YANK"></a> ([Back to Index](#INDEX4))

+In Vim, copy and paste is known as __yank__ and __put__ using command characters `y` and `p`.
+Begin by positioning the cursor on the first character to be selected and enter visual mode.
+Use the arrow keys to expand the visual selection.
+When ready, pres `y` to yank the selection into memory.
+Position the cursor at the new location, then press `p` to put the selection at the cursor